Search our site

 Contact us for epilepsy information and support

-Edible forms of medicine are not unknown in Australia.
+Edible forms of medicine and supplements already exist.
 You may have seen them in your local pharmacy in the form of ‘gummy’ vitamins, chocolate squares of intestinal worming medicines or even echinacea lollipops.
-Interestingly, conventional medicine is beginning to look toward edible formulations.

 Most recently a solid chocolate-based benzodiazepine medicine has been successfully trialled at Perth Children’s Hospital as a pre-anaesthetic for paediatric patients preparing for surgery.
 The trial was so successful they plan to extend this formulation to other medications including antibiotics(1).